MichaelXavier/Angel/README.md

 Notes:

- * Angel is compatible with GHC versions 7.4 and newer.
+ * Angel is recommended to be built on GHC 7.6 and newer.

 Configuration and Usage Example
 -------------------------------